ISCHEMIC STROKE / CLASSIFICATION AND ETIOPATOGENESIS

 • a cellular component and a role of autoantibodies are presumed

-• ANCA antibodies are present in most patients with GPA (80-90% in active multisystemic disease); however, ANCA-negative cases have been described
+• ANCA antibodies are present in most patients with GPA (80-90% in active multisystemic disease); however, ANCA-negative cases have been documented

-• cytoplasmic ANCA (c-ANCA) react with the serine proteinase 3 and cause endothelial injury by activating neutrophils,
+• cytoplasmic ANCA (c-ANCA) reacts with the serine proteinase 3 and causes endothelial injury hrough the activation of neutrophils

-• perinuclear-ANCA (p-ANCA or MPO-ANCA) are directed against myeloperoxidase; p-ANCA are typical for MPA
+• perinuclear-ANCA (p-ANCA or MPO-ANCA) is directed against myeloperoxidase; p-ANCA is typical for MPA

 • genetic factors